plone/guillotina/docs/source/developer/blob.md

 ## Registering a blobs

-Blobs must be registered with and store on a resource object.
+Blobs must be registered with and stored on a resource object.
 This is so we can do garbage collection on the blobs that were created for resources.

 ```python